|

 love of dogs eventually undermined his authorial anonymity.

-2, Kenilworth, Chivalry and the Middle Ages’, in Chivalry
+Chivalry and the Middle Ages’, in Chivalry and Romance

 2003), pp. 202-34.

-of attitudes to chivalry and romance from the eighteenth century
+chivalry and romance from the eighteenth century to the present.

 Deane,

-the Romantic Period: The Author of Waverley and the Great
+The Author of Waverley and the Great Unknown’, in

-Unknown’, in The Making of the Victorian Novelist: Anxieties
+The Making of the Victorian Novelist: Anxieties of Authorship

 Contrasts